thinkinglabs/thinkinglabs.github.io/_drafts/on-the-evilness-of-feature-branching-why-do-teams-use-feature-branches.md

 >
 > -- [Dan Bodart](https://twitter.com/DanielBodart)

-What we are in fact doing here is using the Version Control System to turn features off and on through manual merging.
+In fact, we are now using the Version Control System to turn features off and on through manual merging.
 This is nothing else than a poor man’s modular architecture.

 Instead of using our Version Control System as a manual toggling mechanism we should design our systems in such a way that we can turn features off and on at